-The research mission of the Department is to study basic processes in cell biology to generate novel, fundamental insights related to cellular and organismal fitness.
+The research mission of this section is to study basic processes in molecular cell biology to generate novel, fundamental insights related to cellular and organismal fitness.
 Through high quality research, we aim to identify and, where possible, exploit science-based targets to promote healthy aging or treat human disease.

-The Department runs facility centers for Drosophila research, offering a variety of disease and aging models, and for Molecular Imaging (UMIC), providing state-of-the-art systems for confocal light Microscopy and Electron Microscopy.
+The section runs facility centers for Drosophila research, offering a variety of disease and aging models, and for Molecular Imaging (UMIC), providing state-of-the-art systems for confocal light Microscopy and Electron Microscopy.

 Research in the section is supported by the UMCG, the University Groningen, and a wide array of scientific (NWO, EU) and charity foundations (including Dutch MS Research Foundation, Dutch Brain foundation, Dutch Heart Foundation, Dutch Cancer Society).